mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/endpoints.md

 Vonage offers the ability to connect a call to a WebSocket endpoint where the audio of the call is sent and received in real-time over a long-lived HTTP connection.

-With websockets Vonage acts as the HTTP client and makes an HTTP request to your web server which should then upgrade that connection to a websocket.
+With websockets, Vonage acts as the HTTP client and makes an HTTP request to your web server which should then upgrade that connection to a websocket.

 The endpoint is addressed via a `uri` parameter which should be a standard websocket URL, starting with either `ws://` for plain HTTP or `wss://` for TLS enabled servers.
 The `Content-Type` parameter can be set to `audio/l16;rate=16000` or `audio/l16;rate=8000`, depending on if you need the data at 16kHz or 8kHz.
 Most real-time transcription services work best with audio at 8kHz.